-Mastering agri-land registration data for payments to farmers, traders and land owners
+Master land registration data for rural payments to farmers, traders and land owners

-Government organisations issue millions of payments per year to agricultural businesses, such as; farmers, traders and land owners, aligned with national and/or international agricultural and environmental policies.
-It is essential that accurate payments are made, in order to support businesses, rural development and environmental, whilst preventing irregularities.
-To ensure that the payments to businesses are made accurately, the agri-land registration system needs to be continuously updated.
+Government organisations issue millions of payments per year to agricultural businesses, such as farmers, traders and land owners, aligned with national and/or international agricultural and environmental policies.
+It is essential that accurate payments are made, in order to support businesses, rural development, and environmental outcomes and health and well-being, whilst preventing irregularities.
+To ensure that the payments to businesses are made accurately, the rural land registration system needs to be continuously updated.

-In order to maintain an agri-land registration system data needs to be captured, edited and/or validated.
-Therefore, farmers paper submissions needs to be converted into geospatial data and managed through change control, updates or corrections.
+In order to maintain a rural land registration system, data needs to be captured, edited and/or validated.
+Therefore, farmers paper submissions need to be converted into geospatial data and managed through change control, updates or corrections.
 Data changes should be governed, for quality control, however, it can sometimes be a difficult and timely process to manage which is prone to human error.

-The provisioning of geospatial services, for example mapping and aerial photography, ensures that users capturing and editing data and analysts have consistent access to accurate geospatial data.
-This solution means greater efficiency for a payments organisation, improving evidence-based decision-making.
+The provisioning of geospatial services, for example mapping and aerial photography, ensures that users capturing, editing, or analysing data have consistent access to accurate geospatial data.
+Our solution creates greater efficiency for your payments organisation, improving evidence-based decision-making.

-This solution enables payment organisations to have a sustainable geospatial data infrastructure underpinning their agri-land registration system.
-Data governance and data quality can be automated, speeding up the time getting data from source to information for making timely payments to businesses.
+Our solution enables payment organisations to have a sustainable geospatial data infrastructure, underpinning their rural land registration system.
+Data governance and data quality can be automated, speeding up processes and allowing for operational benefits such as timely payments to businesses.

 Supporting The Basic Payment Scheme (BPS) and Rural Development Schemes